 Rosa pimpinellifolia Stanwell Perpetual

 A rose that was purported to be robust and tolerant but turned out a bit of a dud as well.
 Planted in August 2022, it flowered for four weeks in April-May, but the plant itself stayed tiny.
 The flowers smelled very good but did not last long at all in the sunshine.
 During the heatwave in August it seemed to shrivel up and die but showed some new growth by November.
-In the spring of 2024 it flowered again a few times but so far has stayed minuscule.
+In the spring of 2024 it flowered again a few times but did not grow at all.
+I gave it away in the fall of 2024.

-The flowers have a wonderful perfume.
-They are filled and tend to hang down sometimes, and they do not appreciate full Mediterranean sun, even if it’s only 27 degrees in June.
+The flowers have a wonderful perfume but they are filled and tend to hang down sometimes on their thin stems.
+Watering will help them stand back up.
+The flowers also do not appreciate full Mediterranean sun, even if it’s only 27 degrees in June.

 Rosa Fragrant Old Yellow

-The flowers are large and filled and hang down sometimes, and they also do not appreciate full Mediterranean sun, even if it’s only 27 degrees.
+The flowers are large and filled and hang down sometimes, watering will help them stand back up.
+They also do not appreciate full Mediterranean sun, even if it’s only 27 degrees.

 Despite the name they have practically no scent at all, which is a bit disappointing.